programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 _Figure 5: Geo-parsed location information from the example `172172` displayed in Excel._

 ### Frequently Asked Questions
+**_I'm getting an error message_**
+If your error messages is:
+    unrecognised platform Darwin 16.7.0 x86_64
+    ...

+then please apply the following [patch fix](#patch_fix).
+If you're getting a different error message then please contact the Edinburgh Geoparser team.

 **_How long does the text have to be for the Geoparser to work well?_**